 Things I’ve learned about working remotely:

-- It’s important to check in frequently with your team.
+- Check in frequently with your team.
 We use Slack to help do this – keeps us all connected and leaves lots of room for encouragement and virtual high-fives (personally, anything that encourages people to avoid email is great).

 - Meet in person whenever possible.
 It’s so nice to see faces in 3D.

-- Encouragement and support becomes much more important.
-Sometimes when we’re pushing for a deadline, it’s easy to forget to check in, and likewise, at the end of a deadline, appreciation (in any form) goes a long way
+- Give encouragement and support.
+Working remotely means giving feedback becomes much more important.
+Sometimes when we’re pushing for a deadline, it’s easy to forget to check in, and likewise, at the end of a deadline, appreciation (in any form) goes a long way.

-- Use video chats when possible — yes this means your colleagues / clients are going to see your bad hair day but it definitely helps in building long-term relationships.
+- Use video chats when possible — yes this means your colleagues / clients are going to see your bad hair day but it definitely helps in building long-term relationships (we’re all human after all!).

-- Meet someone new every month.
+- Create space to meet interesting people.
 I have a standing date with “someone interesting” blocked out in my schedule.
 This can be an interesting person in the community I’d like to connect with, a potential / past client or a friend of a friend who needs something.
 It’s good to put on a clean shirt and dress shoes once in a while!

-- Visit your clients on a regular basis.
-Most clients don’t like to pack their schedules with too many meetings either, but a face-to-face meeting can really help support long-term relationships and help you really get to know your clients.
+- Connect with your clients on a regular basis.
+Most clients don’t like to pack their schedules with too many meetings either, but a face-to-face meeting, phone call or even an email can really help support building long-term relationships and allow you to really get to know your clients.

 - Have a system for naming and sharing files so you don’t spend your days looking for things.
 My collaborators know I’m particular about this but I have learned this one the hard way many times over.

-- Connect with a shared vision / mission so you are on the same page.
-I’ve worked with people who really don’t seem to care about their impact on the planet, and for me, I’m constantly inspired by my collaborators.
-I love that I get to choose who I bring into work with me every day.
+- Collaborate with a shared vision and mission so you are cross-pollinating and supporting each other.
+I’m constantly inspired by my collaborators.
+I love that I get to choose who I bring into work with me.

 I definitely still miss sharing my coffee in the morning with my old office-mates from Vancouver, but I am reminded to connect to where I am physically as I take a stroll through the forest near my house with a waterfall, walk back from the float planes and do a bit of work after my daughter goes to bed some nights and I am reminded why it’s an awesome time in history to be a collaborative (and sometimes introverted) creative.